-- If the internal E-EDID RAM is enabled, an external E-EDID storage device must not be connected on the DDC bus of that port. - The internal E-EDID can be read by current address read sequences on the DDC port. - The ADV7610 supports the segment pointer, which is set at Register Address 0x60 through the DDC bus, and used in combination with the internal E-EDID address (0xA0) to access the internal E-EDID. - The contents of the EDID RAM are not to be trusted after power-up or hardware reset.
-Users should write the proper contents to the EDID RAM memory inside the ADV7610 via an external MCU.
+- When the internal E-EDID is enabled on more than one port (such as Port A and Port B), the corresponding enable controls (such as EDID_A_ENABLE and EDID_B_ENABLE) should be set high in one single I2C write.
+This ensures the fastest calculation of the checksums. - If the internal E-EDID RAM is enabled for one specific port (such as Port A), an external E-EDID storage device must not be connected on the DDC bus of that port. - The internal E-EDID can be read by current address read sequences on the DDC port. - The ADV7619 supports the segment pointer, which is set at device address 0x60 through the DDC bus, and used in combination with the internal E-EDID address (0xA0) to access the internal E-EDID. - The contents of the EDID RAM are not to be trusted after power up or hardware reset.
+User should write proper contents to the EDID RAM memory inside the ADV7619 via an external MCU.